giannisSch/weather-scraping-beautiful-soap/README.md

 # weather-scraping-beautiful-soap
-On this project i collect weather data from meteo.gr for personal use
+Collecting weather data from meteo.gr for personal use